#FeelAlpine

 A trip to the mountains can be eco-friendly: use public transportation, take your trash home with you, stay on marked trails, and respect wildlife quiet zones.
 Less noise, fewer footprints—for a pristine natural environment.

 Sunnbüel a vast high plateau.
-It’s a place where you can truly be outdoors, where hiking becomes an experience and the sun, wind, weather, and seasons set the pace.
+It’s a place to truly be outdoors, where hiking becomes an experience and the sun, wind, weather, and seasons set the pace.
 Much of this begins right at the mountain station.
-This closeness to the elements defines the character of Sunnbüel.
+This closeness to the elements of nature defines the character of Sunnbüel.

 get to know